Md. Mokbul Hossain (Pabna-3 politician)

 Md.
-Mokbul Hossain (মোঃ মকবুল হোসেন) is a Bangladesh Awami League politician and the incumbent Member of Parliament from Pabna-3.
+Mokbul Hossain (born 20 January 1950) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Pabna-3 constituency.

 Early life

-Hossain was born on 30 June 1975.
+Hossain was born on 20 January 1950.
 He completed his studies up to S.S.C. or grade ten.

 Career

 Hossain was elected to Parliament on 5 January 2014 from Pabna-3 as a Bangladesh Awami League candidate.